In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 The Château de Labourdonnais is a fantastic example of Mauritian architecture and its connections with the sugar industry.

-The estate is almost 250 years old but still keeps all of its characters, thanks also to an extensive renovation lasted 5 years and completed only in 2010.
+The estate is almost 250 years old but still keeps all of its character, thanks also to an extensive renovation that lasted 5 years and completed only in 2010.

 The Domaine de Labourdonnais was one of the first estates to understand the incoming crisis of the sugar economy and they started diversifying in agricultural activities, with both tropical fruits and vegetables.